-Beginning with the 2017-18 academic year, the prizes will be renewable for each subsequent year of a student’s full-time study at VTS.
-In order to qualify for automatic renewal, students must be in good-standing (academically and otherwise): they must maintain an overall GPA of 3.5 or higher and remain a credit to themselves, to VTS, and to the Church.
-Should a student’s scholarship not be renewed, that student may appeal to the Admissions Committee for reconsideration.
+The prizes are renewable for each year of a student’s full-time study at VTS.
+In order to qualify for automatic renewal, students must be in good-standing academically and otherwise: they must maintain an overall GPA of 3.5 or higher and remain a credit to themselves, to VTS, and to the Church.
+Should a student’s scholarship not be renewed, the student may appeal to the Admissions Committee for reconsideration.

-Note: Current Junior and Middler students may also apply for the merit scholarship in 2017-18 (for disbursement in 2018-19), and Middler students may apply in 2018-19 (for disbursement in 2019-20).
+Note: Middler students may also apply in 2018-19 (for disbursement in 2019-20).
 Returning students must submit a VTS transcript in addition to the essay.

 Write an essay (approximately 1,500 words) on one of the following topics: